hardow2011/shoe-sensei/README.md

 To disable real email sending in development environment, comment the line `config.action_mailer.delivery_method = :mailgun` from `config/environments/development.rb`

+OpenSeacrh must be running locally for the related tests to run properly.
+That can be dome with the command `docker compose -f opensearch-docker-compose-3.x.yml up` and waiting a bit to allow the engine to start before running the tests.

+When starting the local server with `bin/dev`, four services are started according the the `Procfile.dev`:
+1. `web`: for the Rails server
+2. `js`: the JavaScript file watcher
+3. `css`: the styles files watcher
+4. `opensearch`: the docker compose to start the OpenSearch search engine

 ### Prerequisites
 * Install the libyaml-dev library
 * Install the libpq-dev library
 * Install the ruby-railties library
 * Install the libvips42 library
+* Install Docker Compose
 * [Install Ruby version 3.2.2](https://github.com/rbenv/rbenv)
 * [Install PostgreSQL](https://www.postgresql.org/download/)
 * [Install node version 18.17.1 or higher](https://nodejs.org/en/download)